 Due to the organizational structure of Deutsche Bahn and depending on the method of application chosen by you, your application might be processed by different divisions.
 In all cases, your personal data will exclusively be processed by the unit that is responsible for recruiting and, if necessary, by service providers which are contractually bound and legally obliged to comply with the applicable privacy regulations.

 In your online application for a specific job or to attend a recruitment event, you can, as an external applicant, actively agree to the disclosure of your personal data for other suitable jobs in the same or another group company (both nationally and internationally).
 If you do not agree or if you cancel your agreement, this means that the application will cease to be considered for other jobs.
 If you have applied by email or post, we will inform you in the acknowledgement of application that we would also like to check your application against other job offers in the same or another group company.
 In this regard, we will advise you to notify us if you do not agree to this.
 Prior to any disclosure of your personal data, we will contact you again to obtain your express consent.
 You may cancel your agreement to disclosure at any time, by email or post, at the address indicated in Clause 1.
-Cancelling your agreement to disclosure of the application means that the application will cease to be considered for other jobs.
+If you retract your consent to share your application, the consequence is that your application will no longer be taken into account for other positions.

 4. Who is informed about your application?